cf73/idisaved2/content/collections/pages/concretism.md

         text: CONCRETISM
       -
         type: text
-        text: " studies the relationships of parts and wholes wherein we come to view that parts offer a depth of value\_and meaning while they exist in this network of holism.
+        text: " studies the relationships of parts and wholes wherein we come to view that parts offer a depth of value\_and meaning gained from their dynamic relationships in this network of holism.
 On the one hand "
       -
         type: text
         marks: